amallecourt/2048-Montagram/README.md

 # 2048 - MONTAGRAM

-This is an alternative version of the initial [2048](http://gabrielecirulli.github.io/2048/) created by [gabrielecirulli](https://github.com/gabrielecirulli) (on github).
+This is an alternative version of the initial [2048](http://gabrielecirulli.github.io/2048/) created by [gabrielecirulli](https://github.com/gabrielecirulli).
 I just changed some details.
-I changed the titles and texts, and I added images to the icons until the 2048 icon.
+I changed titles and texts, and I added images to the icons until the 2048 icon.
 I developped this version in order to promote an application called [MONTAGRAM] in which I participated with other developpers.
 You can find a beta test of the application (http://montagram.herokuapp.com/) and the source code (https://bitbucket.org/montagram).
 The goal is to recognize mountains from user's pictures.

 2048 original version is a small clone of [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Saming's 2048](http://saming.fr/p/2048/) (also a clone).